 In the event of an emergency, Providence College will utilize multiple means of communicating with members of its community.
-The Providence College Emergency Notification System is designed to produce mass notification of a campus emergency through campus telephone, cell phone, text messaging, and email communications.
+The Providence College Emergency Notification System consists

+"FriarALERT" is designed to produce mass notification of a campus emergency through campus telephone, cell phone / text messaging, email and social media communications.
 The system allows messages to be delivered that will direct the campus community regarding safety measures during a critical incident on the campus or in the surrounding community.
 The system can be customized to include specific locations or populations of the campus depending on the risk assessment.
-The larger College community will be notified primarily through website updates; in the event of an emergency on campus the main Providence College webpage will be redirected to an emergency webpage with information about the incident.
-Telephone emergency hotlines, email, and local news and media outlets are also means of notifying the larger campus community.

-More than 40 emergency "Blue Light" telephones are located throughout campus; all emergency calls are received in the Office of Public Safety, which has the ability to monitor activity in the area through remote cameras.
+More than 60 em er g en c y "Blue L i gh t " telephones are lo c at e d t hr o u g ho ut c ampus; all emergency calls are received in the Office of Public Safety, which has the ability to monitor activity in the area through remote cameras.
 More than half of these emergency telephones include a "Red Light" signal and audible message capability that can be activated by the College in the event of a campus-wide emergency to send an audible message with instructions about what immediate actions individuals should take.
 The College also may utilize campus radio and television communications systems to issue emergency messages.

-Campus security vehicles have been retrofitted with public address systems to enable broadcast of emergency alerts and/or instructions.
+Campus s e c u r i t y vehicles have been retrofitted with publ i c address s y st e m s to enable broadcast of emergency alerts and/or instructions.
 When information or instructions are broadcast through any of the above communication channels, all members of the campus community should immediately follow the specific instructions provided in that broadcast.